 We have described in detail how to win the race on a separate page of the guide.
 Fortunately, with numerous assists and the option that allows you to choose the driving model, this should be much less demanding than the original mission, which made it impossible for some players to continue playing due to the high difficulty level.

-Mafia 1 Remake has a prologue that was based on the original and features a well-known musical track.
+Mafia Definitive Edition has a prologue that was based on the original and features a well-known musical track.
 Just like in Mafia The City of Lost Heaven, during the intro you can observe different areas of the city and get a better feeling of the game's atmosphere.

 Speeding fines, tickets & penalties

 Speed limits known from the original version of the game return in Mafia Definitive Edition.
-This means that Tommy may once again get targeted by police officers if he drives with too high speed.
+This means Tommy could find himself "in the crosshairs" of law enforcement if he is caught speeding.
 Fortunately, the Remake includes a speed limiter known from the original, which prevents you from exceeding the legal speed limits and allows you to travel without risking a traffic violation.

 The law enforcement officers may also respond to other inappropriate player behaviors, such as running through a red light or walking through the city with a gun drawn.